 Researching all of a plan’s investment options may be more than you want to tackle.
 You may want to consider a simplified approach by investing in a Target Date Fund (also called an Asset Allocation or Lifecycle Fund).
-These funds are listed in Tier 1 for each vendor.
+The Vanguard Institutional Target Retirement Date Fund series is listed in Tier 1 and is available at Fidelity, TIAA, VALIC and Vanguard.

 How Do They Work?